 epinio push process in detail,

-so you can understand what each components does.
-You may also want to read the description of every component outside the push process here: Epinio components.
+so you can understand what each component does.
+You may also want to read the description of every component outside the push process here: Advanced Topics.

 You can see an image that visualises the process later in this page.
 Refer to it while reading the text to help you understand the process more.
 The numbers on the various arrows on the image indicate the order of the various steps.